List of The Sopranos characters: Ralph Cifaretto

-Johnny Sack, a high-ranking member in the Lupertazzi family, once ordered a hit on Cifaretto for making an off-color joke about his wife's obesity, although he later cooled down and called it off.
-Although unknown to Johnny Sack, his own hit was approved by Tony and Carmine in order to protect the highly valuable Esplanade project to which Ralph's involvement was key.
-Ralph purchases a prize racehorse from Hesh Rabkin named Pie-O-My.
+Johnny Sack, a high-ranking member in the Lupertazzi family, orders a hit on Cifaretto for making an off-color joke about his wife's obesity, although he later cools down and calls it off after learning of her secret continued eating of junk food.
+Unbeknownst to Johnny Sack, a hit on him was approved by Tony and Carmine in order to protect the highly valuable Esplanade project in which Ralph's involvement was key.
+Ralph purchases a prize racehorse named Pie-O-My from Hesh Rabkin.

-While Ralph only cares about the horse as a means to make money, Tony becomes emotionally attached to the horse.
-When Ralph's son Justin is accidentally impaled in the chest with an arrow as part of a game, Ralph is devastated and turns to Father Intintola for guidance.
-After Pie-O-My dies in a stable fire under questionable circumstances, Tony confronts Ralph over the suspicious timing of the fire with the $200,000 insurance payout, which was used for his son's medical expenses.
+While Ralph only cares about the horse as a means to make money, Tony becomes emotionally attached to it.
+When Ralph's son Justin is accidentally impaled in the chest with an arrow during a game, Ralph is devastated and turns to Father Intintola for guidance.
+After Pie-O-My dies in a stable fire under questionable circumstances, Tony confronts Ralph over the suspicious timing of the fire; the $200,000 insurance payout has been used for his son's medical expenses.
 Ralph denies the accusation, and rebukes and mocks Tony for being emotionally attached to the horse.

 A fight ensues in Ralph's kitchen during which Tony beats and strangles Ralph to death.
 Tony calls Christopher to dispose of the body.
-Chris dismembers Ralph's body in his bathtub with a meat cleaver, after which he and Tony bury Ralph's severed head, toupee, and hands on a farm inside a bowling bag, and sink the rest of Ralph's remains in a flooded quarry after throwing his body off a cliff into the water below.
+Chris dismembers Ralph's body in his bathtub with a meat cleaver, after which he and Tony bury Ralph's severed head, toupee, and hands on a farm inside a bowling bag, and throw his body, wrapped in canvas, weights and chains, off a cliff into a flooded rock quarry, sinking it immediately.